Circassians: Traditional clothing

 A compulsory item in the traditional male costume is a dagger and a sword.
 The traditional Adyghean sword is called shashka.
 It is a special kind of sabre; a very sharp, single-edged, single-handed, and guardless sword.
-Although the sword is used by most of Russian and Ukrainian Cossacks, the typically Adyghean form of the sabre is longer than the Cossack type, and in fact the word Shashka came from the Adyghe word "Sashkhwa" which means "long knife".
+Although the sword is used by most of Russian and Ukrainian Cossacks, the typically Adyghean form of the sabre is longer than the Cossack type, and in fact the word Shashka came from the Adyghe word "Sashkhwa" (Сашьхъуэ, Sas̨x́ue) which means "long knife".
 On the breast of the costume are long ornamental tubes or sticks, once filled with a single charge of gunpowder (called gaziri cartridges) and used to reload muskets.

 Traditional cuisine

 An old country house and traditional cuisine with Haliva (Хьэлжъо, Helɀwa) and Mataz (Мэтазэ, Metaze), two of the prominent traditional Adyghe snacks.

 The Adyghe cuisine is rich with different dishes.
 In the summer, the traditional dishes consumed by the Adyghe people are mainly dairy products and vegetable dishes.
 In the winter and spring the traditional dishes are mainly flour and meat dishes.
 An example of the latter is known as ficcin.

 Circassian cheese is considered one of the more famous types of cheeses in the North Caucasus.

 A popular traditional dish is chicken or turkey with sauce, seasoned with crushed garlic and red pepper.
 Mutton and beef are served boiled, usually with a seasoning of sour milk with crushed garlic and salt.

 Variants of pasta are found.
 A type of ravioli may be encountered, which is filled with potato or beef.

 On holidays the Adyghe people traditionally make haliva (хьэлжъо, Helɀua) (fried triangular pastries with mainly Circassian cheese or potato), from toasted millet or wheat flour in syrup, baked cakes and pies.
 In the Levant there is a famous Circassian dish which is called Tajen Alsharkaseiah.